lxqt/lxqt/CONTRIBUTING.md

 Translations
 ------------

-We use QtLinguist for all our translations.
+We use [Weblate](https://weblate.lxqt.org) for all our translations.
+QtLinguist will still work.

 Bug reports